We explain all you need to know about primary schools in the UAE, including the types of schools, the application

 The primary education system in the UAE

-Primary school in the United Arab Emirates runs from grades one to five and the government mandates that all students must be enrolled in school starting at the age of six.
+Primary school in the UAE runs from grades one to five and the government mandates that all students must be enrolled in school starting at the age of six.

 Within the Emirates, you will find both government-funded public schools and private, often international curriculum-based, schools.
 While some schools may only be a primary school, many offer kindergarten through to secondary education, as a form of continuity.